jmxtrans/jmxtrans/jmxtrans/docker/README.md

 # Monitor JMXTrans with JMX (aka Inception)

 Make sure to publish JMX container’s port 9999 as the Docker host port 9999 when starting the Docker container.
-*PROXY_HOST* is the IP where is present the JMX client (examle jvisualvm).
-It is a mandatory parameter because you need a remote access to jvm instance.
+**PROXY_HOST** is the IP where is present the JMX client (example jvisualvm).
+It is a mandatory parameter for jmx because you need a remote access to jvm instance.

 Example with docker engine into a vagrantbox (static ip as 192.168.50.4)
 ```
 docker run -d -v `pwd`/json-files:/var/lib/jmxtrans -p 9999:9999 --env PROXY_HOST=192.168.50.4 jmxtrans/jmxtrans
 ```

 Example with native docker MacOSX engine.
-It is tricky despite hidden vm into Mac, we need to use *localhost* and not 172.16.123.1
-Docker for Mac is awesome but maybe hard to understand...
+It is tricky despite the hidden virtualmachine (xhive) into Mac, we need to use *localhost* and not 172.16.123.1 Docker for Mac is awesome but maybe hard to understand...
 ```
 docker run -d -v `pwd`/json-files:/var/lib/jmxtrans -p 9999:9999 --env PROXY_HOST=localhost jmxtrans/jmxtrans